If you’re ready to work for it, research suggests that you can reduce age-related declines in muscle and

 Click here for detailed instructions on how to use alkaline water for sports hydration

-Talk to your doctor before you start high intensity interval training.
-Any kind of athletic training puts strain on the body, your doctor is the only one who knows for sure if a workout plan will be good for your health.
+Talk to your doctor before you start high-intensity interval training.
+Any kind of athletic training puts a strain on the body, your doctor is the only one who knows for sure if a workout plan will be good for your health.

 A water ionizer is a must when using alkaline water for sports training.
 The alkaline water made by a water ionizer has high antioxidant potential, you need that antioxidant potential to reduce intracellular oxidation, and to get the most out of your electrolyte drink mix.
 The alkaline water you see in stores doesn’t have antioxidant potential, because that antioxidant potential doesn’t keep.
 It begins to dissipate about 24 hours after you make the alkaline water.
 So to get the performance benefits mentioned in this article, you must make your alkaline water with a water ionizer

 Imagine feeling energetic and healthy, you can do it!
 Call Life Ionizers today at 877-959-7977 and ask about our 75 day trial period.
 Find out for yourself how good it feels to go alkaline!

 Robinson, Matthew.
 Dasari Surenda and et al. “Enhanced Protein Translation Underlies